h0wXD/EntitySystems/README.md

 ### Building EntitySystems

+*Needs to be updated.*
+*Depends on glew and glfw.*

 #### Windows

 Microsoft Visual Studio 2013 or up is required for C++11 support.
 (Tested with 2013)

 1. Download and install CMake version 3.2.1 or higher. http://www.cmake.org/
 2. Open CMake and configure the directories:
   * Source Code: EntitySystems
   * Binaries: EntitySystems/Build
 3. Configure and select MSMicroso Visual Studio
 4. Generate
 5. Go to the binaries folder and open the generated Solution file.